CSCfi/csc-user-guide/docs/data/Allas/allas_project_example.md

 Xi and Laura need to re-visist MyCSC again and accept the services if the research project.
 After that thy can download that  research data they need to any machine that is able to connect Allas: Puhti, a vitual machine in cPouta or their own laptop.
 As new researchers come along to the project Saara adds them to project_2000333 so that they can access the data.

+As storing data in Allas consumes billing units, Saara needs to check the saldo in MyCSC, and if needed [apply for more billing units](../../accounts/how-to-apply-for-resouces.md). ( 80 TB consumes 700 800 Bu in year).
+Fortunately HiaNo is an academic research project so Saara don’t need to pay for the billing units she applies.

+## Act 4.
+The End ##

+After four years of intensive research, that has expanded to several institutes in Finland and abroad, the HiaNo project has produced few theses and a pile of high quality publications (all acknowledging the usage of CSC resources).

+Now the data is no longer actively used.
+Part of the data, that was imported to Allas, has been published in international research databases.
+Some datasets have been moved to [IDA]( https://ida.fairdata.fi) so that a DOI identifier and metadata can be liked to the data to make it reusable by other researchers.
+Some data can now be just deleted and some remaining parts are moved to buckets of new HiaNo2 project.

+At this stage Pekka cleans the remaining data objects from Allas after which Saara informs CSC that the project can be closed.